zerogtiger/Box-of-Questions/README.md

-This project is live on [my website](https://qbox.zerotiger.ca/login) in Chinese.
+This project is live on [my website](https://qbox.zerotiger.ca/login) in both English and Chinese.